XMON3R/ArchitekturyENR1/workspace/docs/docs.md

 * Inform teacher of any issues that occured during validation

 #### Notification responsibilities
-* Send email notifcation to the student with the confirmation message and details about the enrollment.
+* Send email notification to the student with the confirmation message and details about the enrollment.

-#### FEATURE DIAGRAM
 ![](embed:Feature_Teacher_Enrollment)

 --------------------------------------------------------------------------------------------------------------------

-### Feature: 5.
-Notification of Invalid Enrollment
+### Notification of Invalid Enrollment
 As a student, I want to be notified if I am unable to enroll in a subject, so that I only enroll in valid subjects.

 #### Feature Breakdown